usds/equity_practice/shared_language_terms.md

 persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality. ”

+## Want to share feedback?
+Have a term to submit?
+Reach out!
+Your input is not only welcome, it's needed.
+You can book time for a more private conversation, schedule a consultation with us, submit a new idea or just ask a question using this Polly.
+This gets sent as a DM to USDS's Equity Delivery team team but not to our working channel.